-GivePower is a foundation that provides clean energy solutions for food, water and power to people around the work who need it most.
+GivePower is a foundation that provides clean energy solutions for food, water and power to people around the world who need it most.

 GivePower improves lives by applying leading solar applications and technologies in developing communities to impact these seven sectors: water, food security, health, education, conservation, economic development and telecommunications.